Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 A. Public Defender - The public defender will be appointed to all felony cases unless good cause exists to appoint private counsel.

 B. When the public defender is not appointed, the appointing authority will identify which of the appointment lists, discussed in the Section III (attorney qualifications), is most appropriate based on the accusations against the defendant and will appoint an attorney whose name is in the first three on the list, unless the court makes a finding of good cause on the record for appointing an attorney out of order.
 Good cause may include:

 i.
-The defendant requesting counsel does not understand English, in which case the judge will appoint the lawyer whose name appears next in order and speaks the clients’ language, if one is available;
+The defendant requesting counsel does not understand English, in which case the judge will appoint the lawyer whose name appears next in order and speaks the defendant’s language or has someone in their office who speaks the defendant’s language, if one is available;

 ii.
 The defendant has an attorney already appointed on a prior pending or concluded matter.
 The same attorney will be appointed to the new matter, unless the attorney is not on the list for the type of offense involved in the current case;